mjdamgaard/UP-Web-Project/README.md

 the same principles) should come purely from sponsors and donors.
 These will then get separate pages on the website(s) where users can see them listed.
-If the system will indeed become as widely used as I think it can, there will certainly be enough interested sponsors that want to be associated with the project in order to fund the maintenance of the web services (and perhaps also some of the development if we are lucky).
+If the system will indeed become as widely used as I think it can, there will certainly be enough interested sponsors that would want to be associated with the project in order to fund the maintenance of the web services (and perhaps also some of the development if we are lucky).
 And individual users might also want to contribute some.

 Another potential reason that this project might be able to attract funding could also be due the fact that, if it really takes off, it could become a giant